 What is the immigration status of an L-1 employee’s family in the U.S.?

 A spouse and dependent children (unmarried children under the age of 21) of an L-1 employee are entitled to L-2 status.
 The spouse may work once he or she has obtained an employment authorization document, but the minor children may not.

 May a spouse and/or dependent children in L-2 status obtain a Social Security Card(s)?

-Only an L-2 spouse with an employment authorization document may obtain a Social Security Card.
-The others may apply for a Taxpayer Identification Number (ITIN) in some circumstances.
+An L-2 spouse may apply for a Social Security Card by presenting either: (i) an employment authorization document issued by USCIS; or (ii) a marriage certificate and I-94 Arrival/Departure record showing current L-2 status.
+Other dependents may apply for a Taxpayer Identification Number (ITIN) in some circumstances.
 This application is filed with the Internal Revenue Service (IRS).

 Is an individual with a pending or approved immigrant petition and an application to adjust status pending with USCIS eligible for L status?